-Girls may also wear uniform navy or khaki/tan skirts or uniform polo style, solid colored, short and long sleeve dresses.
+C. Girls may wear uniform navy or khaki/tan skirts or uniform polo style, solid colored, short and long sleeve dresses.
 Skirts and dresses cannot be shorter than 1 inch above the knee.

-TGCA School fleece, sweatshirt, hoodie (provided that the hood is not worn up), or jacket may be worn over a uniform polo inside the building.
+H. TGCA School fleece, sweatshirt, hoodie, or jacket may be worn over a uniform shirt (provided that the hood is not worn up).

-Shorts with belt loops, khaki in color with no design or holes. (no shorter than one inch above the knee)
+E. Shorts with belt loops, khaki in color with no design or holes (no shorter than one inch above the knee)

 Dress Down Day Guidelines

-Leggings or jeggings may only be worn under shorts, skirts, or dresses; not by themselves.
+D. Leggings or jeggings may only be worn under shorts, skirts, or dresses and not by themselves.

 ACADEMIC POLICIES AND CURRICULUM